RoliSoft/Bank-Security-Audit/README.md

 You can check in on the progress by running `scan.py info`, which will print the number of assessments still running that have been started by the script.
 When you see `0/25` it means all the assessments have finished, and you can either start the next batch of 25 or collect the results.

-To collect the results, run `scan.py collect` which will fetch the assessment results and print it in a tabulated fashion, which you can paste into Google Sheets.
+To collect the results, run `scan.py collect [file]` which will fetch the assessment results and print it in a tabulated fashion, which you can paste into Google Sheets.

 In Google Sheets, you can set up rules for Conditional Formatting in order to automatically color the "Pass"/"Fail" cells and the grades.